Systemd

 How to change the default systemd unit and timer file using a template

-The format used is a go template and you need to specify your own unit and/or timer file in the global section of the configuration (it will apply to all your profiles):
+The format is a Go template.
+Specify your custom unit and/or timer file in the global section of the configuration to apply it to all profiles:

 [global]